pipedream/trixie-USD-ZAR/README.md

-Last method is deprecated with the newer versions, just copy extension file to
+The command above simply copies the extension to this folder
 ```
 ~/.local/share/gnome-shell/extensions/
 ```